Health and wellbeing

-We are responsible for promoting and protecting health and wellbeing in our Borough, and we have identified five priorities for Trafford Public Health:
+We are responsible for promoting and protecting health and wellbeing in our borough, and we have identified five priorities for Trafford Public Health:

-- Reducing the impact of mental illness;
+- Reducing the impact of mental illness

-- reducing physical inactivity in the Borough;
+- Reducing physical inactivity in the borough

-- reducing the number of people who smoke or use tobacco;
+- Reducing the number of people who smoke or use tobacco

-- reducing harm from alcohol; and
+- Reducing harm from alcohol

-- improving cancer prevention and screening.
+- Improving cancer prevention and screening

 If you're worried about your own or a friend or family member's mental health, find out what you can do.

-Find out what you can do if you think you or someone you know has a drug addiction or is dealing with substance abuse.
+If you think you or someone you know has a drug addiction or is dealing with substance abuse.

 Want to stop smoking?
 Get free local support that really works.